kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 ![HTTPS redirect with NLB doing TLS offloading]({{< versioned_link_path fromRoot="/img/https-redirect-tls-offloading.png" >}})

-If you want to know more about the purpose of a `Gateway` _Custom Resource_, check out this guide: https://docs.solo.io/gloo-edge/main/installation/advanced_configuration/multi-gw-deployment/
+If you want to know more about the purpose of a `Gateway` _Custom Resource_, check out [this guide](https://docs.solo.io/gloo-edge/main/installation/advanced_configuration/multi-gw-deployment/).

 Below is a configuration example: